-- 49. (1) The Accounting Officer must establish the Legislature's internal audit function which must carry out internal audits in accordance with the standards set by the Institute of Internal Auditors. - (2) The internal auditors must prepare for the approval of the audit committee - - (a) operating procedures to guide its relationship with the administration of the Legislature; - (b) a three-year risk-based audit plan; and - (c) an internal audit programme for each financial year setting out the proposed scope of each audit. - (3) The internal auditors must report at least quarterly to the Accounting Officer and the audit committee on its performance against the annual audit plan. - (4) The internal auditors must - - (a) be independent of the activities that are audited; and - (b) have access to the financial records and other relevant information of the Legislature.
+- 49. (1) The accounting officer must establish the legislature's internal audit function which must conduct internal audits in accordance with the standards set by the Institute of Internal Auditors, for the purpose of maintaining consistency with internal audit functions in other organs of state. - (2) The unit must prepare for the approval of the audit committee - - (a) operating procedures to guide its relationship with the administration of the legislature; and - (b) a three year risk based audit plan; and - (c) an internal audit programme for each financial year setting out the proposed scope of each audit. - (3) The unit must report quarterly to the accounting officer and the audit committee on its performance against the annual audit plan. - (4) The unit must - - (a) be independent of the activities that are audited; and - (b) have access to the financial records and other relevant information of the legislature.

-CHAPTER 8 REPORTING AND AUDITING
+REPORTING AND AUDITING